a-bentofreire/editortoix/README-dev.md

 Strap on the belt and become a Ninja Developer with these utilities.

-this extension is also available for Visual Studio Code ([vsctoix](https://marketplace.visualstudio.com/items?itemName=a-bentofreire.vsctoix)) and
+This extension is also available for Visual Studio Code ([vsctoix](https://marketplace.visualstudio.com/items?itemName=a-bentofreire.vsctoix)) and
 Atom Editor([atomtoix](https://atom.io/packages/atomtoix)).

 ## Interface